Maldives: Tourism

-The Maldives remained largely unknown to tourists until the early 1970s.
-Only 189 islands are home to its 447,137 inhabitants.
+Maldives remained largely unknown to tourists until the early 1970s.
+Only 200 islands are home to its 382,751 inhabitants.
 The other islands are used entirely for economic purposes, of which tourism and agriculture are the most dominant.
-Tourism accounts for 28% of the GDP and more than 60% of the Maldives' foreign exchange receipts.
+Tourism accounts for 28% of the GDP and more than 60% of Maldives' foreign exchange receipts.
 Over 90% of government tax revenue comes from import duties and tourism-related taxes.

 The development of tourism fostered the overall growth of the country's economy.
 It created direct and indirect employment and income generation opportunities in other related industries.
-The first tourist resorts were opened in 1972 with Bandos Island Resort and Kurumba Village (the current name is Kurumba Maldives), which transformed the Maldives' economy.
+The first tourist resorts were opened in 1972 with Bandos Island Resort and Kurumba Village (the current name is Kurumba Maldives), which transformed Maldives' economy.

 According to the Ministry of Tourism, the emergence of tourism in 1972 transformed the economy, moving rapidly from dependence on fisheries to tourism.
 In just three and a half decades, the industry became the main source of income.
 Tourism was also the country's biggest foreign currency earner and the single largest contributor to the GDP.
-As of 2008, 89 resorts in the Maldives offered over 17,000 beds and hosted over 600,000 tourists annually.
+As of 2008, 89 resorts in Maldives offered over 17,000 beds and hosted over 600,000 tourists annually.
 In 2019, over 1.7 million visitors came to the islands.

 The number of resorts increased from 2 to 92 between 1972 and 2007.
-As of 2007, over 8,380,000 tourists had visited the Maldives.
+As of 2007, over 8,380,000 tourists had visited Maldives.

 The country has six heritage Maldivian coral mosques listed as UNESCO tentative sites.

 Visitors

-Visitors to the Maldives do not need to apply for a visa pre-arrival, regardless of their country of origin, provided they have a valid passport, proof of onward travel, and the money to be self-sufficient while in the country.
+Visitors to Maldives do not need to apply for a visa pre-arrival, regardless of their country of origin, provided they have a passport with at least 1 month validity, a complete travel itinerary (including return journey confirmed tickets, prepaid confirmed booking at a registered facility, proof of financial means for sufficient funds to support the stay in Maldives, and entry requirements for their onward destinations—such as visa and passport validity), a Traveller Declaration form (which must be filled out and submitted by all foreigners arriving in Maldives within 96 hours of the flight), and a Yellow Fever Vaccination Certificate, if applicable.
+However, entry is denied to Israeli passports.

 Most visitors arrive at Velana International Airport, on Hulhulé Island, adjacent to the capital Malé.
-The airport is served by flights to and from India, Sri Lanka, Doha, Dubai, Abu Dhabi, Singapore, Istanbul, and major airports in South-East Asia, as well as charters from Europe.
-Gan Airport, on the southern atoll of Addu, also serves an international flight to Milan several times a week.
-British Airways offers direct flights to the Maldives from Heathrow Airport.
+The airport is served by flights to and from India, Sri Lanka, Doha, Dubai, Abu Dhabi, Singapore, Dhaka, Istanbul, and major airports in South-East Asia like Kuala Lumpur International in Malaysia, as well as charters from Europe like Charles De Gaulle in France.
+Gan Airport, on the southern atoll of Addu, also serves an international flight to Malpensa in Milan several times a week.
+British Airways offers direct flights to Maldives from Heathrow Airport.